pwr/KSP/docs/library.md

 After importing the collections from the _Calibre Library_ device:

-* for each book series, a new collection will be created on the device
+* for each book series, a new collection will be created on the device with the name of the series

 * for each configured tag, a new collection named '{*tag_name*}' will be created on the device; if no books (with valid files!) have a given tag, that collection will *not* be created on your device.